pearpages/super-heroes/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Pending Improvements and Functionalities

++ Load more
+    + Comics
+    + Series
++ Browse by series
++ Refacto Hero Service
+  + Split by functionality
+  + Cut functions in smaller parts
++ Include Colors Partial in the SCSS
++ Create unit tests